purescript-halogen/purescript-halogen/docs/Halogen-Component.md

   types of widget.
 - `id` - a unique ID which belongs to this instance of the widget type, required by `virtual-dom` to distinguish widgets from each other.
-- `init` - an action which initializes the component and returns the `Node` it corresponds to in the DOM.
+- `init` - an action which initializes the component and returns the `HTMLElement` it corresponds to in the DOM.
 This action receives the driver function for the component so that it can generate events.
 It can also create a piece of state of type `s` which is shared with the other lifecycle functions.